jordanmcodes/jorliveroo/README.md

      *  Total money box at the bottom of the page.
      *  The user can clearly see the total of their order.
      *  Text must be bold, black, Century Gothic, and 20px.
- ## Category button and pop-up menu
+ ## Category button and new page
  * **As a user:** Customer
- * **I want to be able to**: Click on a category button, and the respective menu appears.
+ * **I want to be able to**: Click on a category button, and the app takes me to the respective menu.
  * **So that**: I can decide which of the respective items I want to add to my basket.
  * **Acceptance Criteria**:
-    * Pop-up menu for each category.
+    * Menu page for each category.
-    * The user can add items from the pop-up menu directly into their basket via the + button next to the item.
+    * The user can add items from the menu pages directly into their basket via the + button next to the item.
     * Menu colour must be blue, price figures box red, "add" box yellow, text size 20 px, and font Century Gothic.
  ## Proceed to checkout button
  * **As a user:** Customer